Hella (company): Products and services

-Hella is one of the world's largest companies selling automotive parts and accessories with its own sales companies and partners in more than 100 countries.
+Hella sells automotive parts and accessories with its own sales companies and partners in more than 100 countries.
 Thus Hella supplies the automotive aftermarket and garages with comprehensive and continually growing parts ranges in the core areas of lighting, electrical, electronics and thermal management.
-In addition, the aftermarket and garages are provided with effective sales support and expert technical service.
-In 2005, the joint venture Behr Hella Service was established for the collective processing of the global independent aftermarket for vehicle air conditioning and engine cooling.

-Through strategic partnerships with companies such as Behr and Plastic Omnium, Hella is well established in other areas, such as front-ends (joint venture HBPO GmbH, Lippstadt), and climate control systems and engine cooling (joint venture BHTC GmbH, Stuttgart).

 In addition to car accessories designed for civilian cars, Hella also manufactures special signalling for official emergency vehicles.
 These include flash beacons and beacons (in blue and yellow), Visual Warning Systems (OWS), and all-around sound combinations (RTK).
 These are compact roof structures that combine the two blue lights, sirens, and possibly several additional issues.
-Police, emergency services, fire departments, agencies for technical aid, and numerous other operators of deployment use special vehicles use them.
+Police, emergency services, fire departments, agencies for technical aid, and numerous other operators of deployment use special vehicles made by them.
 Also part of the product range of authorities, are headlights on the bumper and some other products (e.g., covert special signal for civilian emergency vehicles).

-The New Zealand subsidiary, Hella New Zealand Limited, provides the Hella marine lights program for marine use.
-These include not only the mast and interior lighting with LED technology and lighting systems for boat trailers.

 In the 'Industries' segment Hella transfers existing technologies from the automotive sector to new target groups.
 As a first pilot project, some cities in China have been provided with these new street lights.
-Another project is the LED-airport beacons, which can be found at the airports of Luxembourg, Paderborn/Lippstadt,t and Stavanger.
+Another project is the LED-airport beacons, which can be found at the airports of Luxembourg, Paderborn/Lippstadt, and Stavanger.
 Despite, new components for LED-interior lighting are being offered.